 Salina, KS 67402-3464

 We’ve included a search below if you’d like to see if your company is listed.
-PLEASE NOTE, we do not contact your company and only provide you the information.
+PLEASE NOTE, we do not contact your company and only provide you with the information.
 It is up to you, the Donor to request a company matching “gift”.
-In most cases it only takes a few more minutes of your time, and is money they are willing to give to our cause, if you initiate it.
+In most cases, it only takes a few more minutes of your time, and it is money they are willing to give to our cause if you initiate it.